musatirgithub/CheckoutForm/README.md

   <li>For adding Event listeners to plus, minus icons and remove buttons I've used forEach method.
 I am aware that performance of capturing or bubling is better but in this projet I wanted to test if I can use forEach, </li>
   <li>Navigated through DOM elements by using commands like getElementById, querySelector, querySelectorAll, parentElement etc.,</li>
   <li>When user clicks plus or minus buttons the amount of purchased item increases or decreases respectively,</li>
-  <li>A fuction calculates checks whether there is any product in the cart or not then calculates the total amount, </li>
+  <li>A fuction checks whether there is any product in the cart or not then calculates the total amount, </li>
   <li>If user clicks remove button code removes element from DOM and function calculates total amount again,</li>
   <li>Gif image of the project is below 👇. </li>
   <li>Hope you like my project!</li>